gene-git/dual-root/README.rst

 Second Approach:
  - best suited to upgrade existing system with minimal changes
- - syncing <esp, boot, root, usr and possibly var
+ - syncing <esp>, boot, root, usr and possibly var
  - dynamic areas (e.g. var) should preferably be on a RAID array.
    Especially if there are things like mail or databses running.
    What I do is keep these on separate RAID-6 and bind mount them into var